MinaMatta98/suckless-dwm-blue/README.md

 <pre>
 static const char *fonts[]          = {"FiraCode Retina Font:size=10", "Hack Nerd Font:size=12", "FiraCode Nerd Font:size=10", "FuraCode Nerd Font:size=10"};
 </pre>
 Note that these fonts will affect Icon rendering.
+Icons will be checked against the multiple fonts until a valid icon is drawn.
 To check the wether fonts are installed in your system, input the following in the command line:
 <pre>fc-list</pre>

 #### Window Management ####